How Do I Become a Nurse Administrator?

 - RN to BSN Bridge Programs (One to Two Years) – RN-to-BSN programs are for ADN-RNs whose employers require a bachelor’s, who wish to open up their options in the job market, or who wish to broaden and deepen their formal training in nursing (e.g., Capella University).

 Step 6: Transition To Nursing Administration (Timeline Varies)

 - Transition to a nursing administration position within one’s current organization – One way to become an NA is to gain the skills, knowledge, and competence necessary to shift into a nursing administrator position where one currently works.
 Some organizations allow for advancement based solely on on-the-job performance, while others may desire or require formalized education.
 In the latter circumstance, some employers do subsidize or pay for the desired or required educational attainment.

 - Enter the nursing administration job market – RNs whose highest educational attainment is an ADN do have options in the job market.
-Assistantships and nursing administrator support roles provide a wider range of options for ADN-RNs than do directorships, although directorship jobs with an ADN as the minimum requirement do exist.
+Assistantships and nursing administrator support roles provide a wider range of options for ADN-RNs than directorships, although directorship jobs with an ADN as the minimum requirement exist.